A woman in a business suit looking at a stack of paperwork labelled Tax Permits

 Sales tax exemptions are a tough nut to crack.
 Each state has its own rules about what is or isn’t exempt.
 One of the few things consistent across the board: Resellers can typically skip the tax on goods they’ll be reselling.
 How that exemption shakes out is a little less uniform.

 Most states have their own resale certificates.
 Others, like Colorado and North Carolina, just use multistate certificates.
-Mississippi doesn’t even require a certificate, so long as the reseller has a valid sales tax permit.
+Mississippi doesn’t even require a certificate, as long as the reseller has a valid sales tax permit.

 If you’re buying or selling goods for resale in multiple states, there’s a lot to keep track of.